-If you’ve recently installed a septic tank, you’ve just inherited one as part of the new property you’ve just bought or rented.
-Chances are if you’ve never been the proud owner of a septic system before then you’re likely keen to know more about how your septic system works and what not to flush into your septic system.
+If you’ve installed a septic tank, just inherited one as part of the new property you’ve bought or rented we have a few tips for you.
+Chances are that if you’ve never been the proud owner of a septic system before then you’re likely keen to know more about how your septic system works and what not to flush into your septic system.

 The bottom line to remember is this – your septic tank system isn’t a bottomless pit or repository.
 It’s got limits and it’s only ever able to soak up and drain away specific solids and liquids.
 Therefore, if you’re keen to make the most of your tank and don’t want to have to shell out for endless costly pump-outs time after time, you’re going to need to keep an eye on what goes in.

 The last thing you want or need is a septic tank system that simply doesn’t do its job.
 That’s going to be a big health hazard, and importantly, it means you’ll have nowhere to flush into.
 No one has the time to muck around with blocked up septic tank systems – and prevention, if you ask us here at Muck Munchers, is much more effective than the cure.

 Why Should You Care About ‘What Not To Flush Into Your Septic System’?